-SAIOP treatment services include individual, group, and family counseling, medication management through consultation and referral, educational groups, and service coordination activities provided in amounts, frequencies, and intensities appropriate to the objectives of the beneficiary's Person-Centered Plan (PCP).
-SAIOP treatment services can be delivered during the day, weekend, or evening.
+Services are provided in the amounts, frequencies, and intensities appropriate to the objectives of the beneficiary's PCP.
+SACOT services can be provided during the day, weekend, or evening.

 1.1 Definitions

 The ASAM Criteria, Third Edition

 The American Society of Addiction Medicine Criteria is a comprehensive set of treatment standards for addictive, substance-related, and co-occurring conditions.
 The ASAM Criteria, Third Edition uses six dimensions to create a holistic, biopsychosocial assessment to be used for service planning and treatment.
 The six dimensions are: